fodorbalint/PathMaker/README.md

 <!-- page 1 -->

-The program calculated the blue lines, they are necessary to go through in the future based on how the black line was drawn.<br />
+Based on the black line's movement, blue fragments were drawn to indicate a path we have to go through in the future in order to fill the board.<br />
-Do you see why the board is impossible to fill from now on?
+Do you see why the situation is impossible from now on?

 The question is, is there a single rule or a set of rules that will guarantee you can draw a labyrinth of any size?
 Or do the rules get infinitely complex?

-In the beginning of the project I let the program run on a 21 x 21 field, and whenever I noticed a trouble, I coded the solution into it.
-While you can discover many patterns this way, a gradual approach may be more effective.
+To assist with the research, I have written a computer program.
+In the beginning, I let it run on a 21 x 21 field, and whenever I noticed a trouble, I coded the solution into it.
+While you can discover many patterns this way, they will be random and do not help in gaining a fundemental understanding.
+At one point you will find things get too complex, and you are still far from solving the 21 x 21 board.<br />
+That's where a gradual approach comes in.

 A 3 x 3 area can only be filled in two ways, like this and mirrored: